• Share this on:

 • The presentation and sales process remains in your own hands;

-• You pay a retainer + success fee (which can be expensive);
+• You pay a retainer and a success fee (which can be expensive);

-• You need to set clear expectations and objectives to measure their performance.
+• You need to set clear expectations and goals (and exit criteria) to measure their performance.

 A retainer + success fee can be expensive.
 While the success fee depends on what the intermediary has delivered, you must pay the retainer (usually a fixed monthly payment) regardless of their performance.
 Together, they should provide a strong motivation for the intermediary to deliver: the retainer should be high enough to cover some of the costs, but low enough to encourage delivery.
 A properly drafted contract, by a lawyer, is a must!